ashwinvis/phd-thesis/chapter_01_2_exp_contrib.md

 have been developed over several years and have advanced capabilities.
 Since most laboratories have invested in developing expertise in such software, the most conventional approach would have been to reuse existing tools.
-However, this such an approach is restrictive and cannot be transformed into a reproducible and collaborative workflow, for example making use of a version control systems.
+However, such an approach is restrictive and cannot be transformed into a reproducible and collaborative workflow, for example making use of a version control systems.
 Algorithms are not entirely transparent and the closed-source nature prevents customizations.
 Hence a path off the beaten track was pursued